 Compulsive behaviours can develop when children and teenagers have unmonitored access to games.
 Often playing late into the night, the addictive nature of gaming means younger people can become easily hooked.

 When they are unable to game, the individual finds it difficult to remain still and calm.
 They are constantly fidgeting, pacing and unable to focus on any other task due to frustration at not being able to play.

-As a parent or carer, if you notice a change in behaviour or the symptoms mentioned above you should consult with a Doctor for help and further information.
-Amid a growing number of teenagers and young people whose gaming use is affecting their mental health, the NHS has invested in a clinic dedicated to help those aged 13 - 25 deal with gaming addiction.
+If you’re seeking treatment for gaming addiction, you should consult with a doctor for help and further information.
+Amid a growing number of teenagers and young people whose gaming use is affecting their mental health, the NHS has invested in a clinic dedicated to helping those aged 13 - 25 deal with gaming addiction.

 The social cues are easily recognisable and when someone develops an addiction, they have a stark change in how they act and speak, so between parents, carers and teachers you should be able to pick up on it.

 Just as you would traditionally safeguard children from other forms of abuse, if you spot the symptoms of gaming addiction you should consult your safeguarding lead and take it further.

 Schools should look at their policies and procedures for internet and phone usage in school and can look to block certain games and sites being accessed.

 There are many crazes around schools from different games and challenges online, so it can be hard to know when someone is addicted or if they're simply passionate about gaming.
 However, if you manage to intervene early you may be able to help the student before an addiction materialises.

 There are a range of approaches to how to treat gaming addiction, but one of the most effective methods is to prevent it from occurring in the first place.